znck/Mastering-Vue/Chapter 1/README.md

 As both templates use same elements, the elements are re-used and `<input>` preserves its value.
 Only the `placeholder` attribute is updated.

-The re-use of the element is not always desirable though; we should add a `key` attribute with unique values to tell vue not to re-use the element.
+The re-use of the element is not always desirable though; we should add a `key` attribute with unique values to tell Vue not to re-use the element.

 ``` html